recruiterchea/recruiterchea/README.md

 - 👀 I’m interested in connecting IT talents in Malaysia.
 - 🌱 I’m currently aiming to be a more competent IT recruiter.
 - 💞️ I’m looking to collaborate on job exploration.
-- 📫 How to reach me via Linkedin: Oscar Chea
+- 📫 How to reach me via Linkedin: Oscar Chea.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: If I tell you the food taste bad, you better avoid that.